-The 20th anniversary of this major international event will take place early next year, between 28 and 30 January, bringing together participants from across the sector, including certified organic-wine producers from 11 countries in Europe, Africa, as well as North and South America.
+The 20th anniversary of this major international event will bring together participants from across the sector, including certified organic-wine producers from 11 countries in Europe, Africa, as well as North and South America.

 With approximately 900 samples from numerous wine-producing regions from across the globe, the Challenge Millésime Bio 2013 continues to assert its standing as a major international wine competition.
 This year, the tastings by a jury of wine professionals will take place on 27 November 2012.

 There will be a host of significant events happening during the trade show that will foster dialogue in relation to key issues affecting the sector.
 These events include a round table organised by Agence Bio, France’s Agency for Organic Agriculture, on the subject of European winemaking and new European regulations.
 There will also be the International Business Convention organised by the Wine Department of Sud de France Export, the regional development agency for the region of Languedoc-Roussillon.

 I have my grandfather and brother to thank for participating in the seeding and development of this movement from the ground up, and I am very proud and very grateful to them today.
 I’m sure that had they not been there, innovating, someone else likely would have done what they did for the Languedoc and for our earth.
 But the fact remains that they are the ones who launched this, who birthed this concept and so they deserve to be saluted and applauded and thanked.